 You do not need to interview a therapist like a job candidate, but a few questions can save time and uncertainty.

 You can also ask practical questions about fees, cancellation policies and whether they offer online appointments.
 These details are not awkward - they help build clarity from the start.
+You can also ask whether they offer counselling or therapeutic counselling that matches your needs and whether there is a shared understanding of goals.

 The first session is often less about solving everything and more about seeing whether the relationship feels workable.
 A good therapist will not expect you to arrive with a polished explanation of your life.
 They should help you settle in, ask thoughtful questions and create space for honesty.